bruceravel/demeter/documentation/DPG/highlevel/dispose.rst

     example, this disposal mode is used by :demeter:`artemis` to display colorized text in its plotting buffer.
 ``feedback``
-    When set to a code reference, the text of :demeter:`ifeffit`'s response to commands will be sent to that code reference as the sole argument.
+    When set to a code reference, the text of :demeter:`ifeffit`'s (or :demeter:`larch`'s) response to commands will be sent to that code reference as the sole argument.
 This is useful for user interfaces that want to post-process the commands.
 For example, this disposal mode is used by :demeter:`artemis` to display colorized text in its command buffer.

 Reprocessed commands
 --------------------

 :demeter:`demeter` tries to use :demeter:`ifeffit` as efficiently as possibly.
 On one hand, :demeter:`ifeffit` the one of the things that makes :demeter:`demeter` go and so is indispensible.
-On the other hand, the business of communicating between perl code and the :demeter:`ifeffit` library is (`with one exception <../feff/pathfinder.html>`__) always the slowest thing that :demeter:`demeter` does.
+On the other hand, the business of communicating between perl code and the :demeter:`ifeffit` library is (`with one exception
+<../feff/pathfinder.html>`__) always the slowest thing that
+:demeter:`demeter` does.
 One of the optimizations implemented by :demeter:`demeter` is the reprocessing of commands targeted for disposal to :demeter:`ifeffit`.

 Command strings in :demeter:`ifeffit` can be quite long |nd| up to 2048 characters as it is normally compiled.
 A command that is split over